-In the Autumn semester, all unassigned graduate students will be asked to submit a list of three topics (each with a different professor) in order of preference.
+In the Autumn semester, all unassigned graduate students will be asked to submit a list of three topics (each with a different professor) in order of preference (Appendix A-2).
 A form for this purpose is available in the Department office or from the Director of Graduate Studies.
 The faculty will consider these lists and provide a final assignment of topics by November 1 of the Autumn Semester.
 The Department will strive to match up students and advisors based upon first choices.
 In some cases, when there is competition for a particular topic, this may not always be feasible.
 As soon as the student is notified to which topic (and professor) he or she has been assigned, the student must meet with that professor to begin planning the thesis proposal.
 This professor will also become the student's academic (thesis/dissertation) advisor from that time on.
+If a student cannot identify an advisor within one calendar year (from the first day of classes in the semester in which you were admitted), the student will be dismissed from the program.